 State identity

 With the collapse of the government in 1991, the state’s secular law ceased to function in most areas.
-Simultaneously, two existing non-state legal systems began to gain prominence: traditional law (xeer) and Islamic law (Shariah), with the latter growing in influence since 1991.
-In Somaliland’s constitution, as well as in the interim constitution of Puntland and the Transitional Federal Charter, Islamic law forms the basis of jurisprudence and the state is supposed to adhere to religious norms.
+Simultaneously, two existing nonstate legal systems began to gain prominence: traditional (Xeer) and Islamic (Shariah) law, with the latter growing in influence since 1991.
+Islam is identified as the state religion in the 2012 transitional federal constitution and the propagation of religions other than Islam is forbidden.
+Islamic law is proscribed as Somalia’s legal foundation, all laws must comply with Shariah law, and Islam is the only religion of Somalia.

 In areas governed by al-Shabaab, politics and everyday administration are strictly guided by religious dogma.
+The opponents of al-Shabaab are publicly denounced as infidels, and AMISOM/ATMIS peacekeepers and international organizations are characterized as Christian crusaders or infidels.

 No interference of religious dogmas